lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

     await remote.cmd_resume.set_start(timeout=5)

-Once the Scheduler CSC starts, it will gather talemetry and compute a set of targets to send to the ScriptQueue.
+Once the Scheduler CSC starts, it will gather telemetry and compute a set of targets to send to the ScriptQueue.
-At this point it is important to keep and eye on the Scheduler logging output, to follow up the different steps it takes during the process.
+At this point, it is important to keep and eye on the Scheduler logging output to follow up the different steps it takes during the process.

 For the Auxiliary Telescope, the `AT Summary State`_ view provides a good overview of the system.
 A screen shot of this view, taken whith most of the AT components in ``STANDBY`` state is shown :ref:`below <fig-at-summary-state-view>`.